Lyapunov spectrum of ball quotients with applications to commensurability questions: Introduction

 \paragraph{\textbf{Structure of the paper}} The plan of the paper is as follows.
 In Section~\ref{sec:backmoduli} we provide background information about ball quotients, Lyapunov exponents and variations of Hodge structures.
 Section~\ref{sec:cylicgeneral} contains the proof of Theorem~\ref{thm:main}.
 Section~\ref{sec:commensurability} contains the definition of modular embeddings for ball quotients and the proof of commensurability invariance of the primitive Lyapunov spectrum.
 The arithmetic case is quickly discussed in Section~\ref{sec:arithmeticity}.
 The basic facts about cyclic covers and those cases that give rise to (non-arithmetic) ball quotients are recalled in Section~\ref{sec:cyliccover}.
 This section also contains the description of intersection rings of these ball quotients.

-\paragraph{\textbf{Acknowledgments}} The authors thank J\"urgen Wolfart for useful comments on modular embeddings, Curt McMullen for asking about the relation between Lyapunov exponents and orbifold Euler numbers and the referees for their valuable suggestions to improve the exposition of the paper.
+\paragraph{\textbf{Acknowledgments}} The authors thank J\"urgen Wolfart for useful comments on modular embeddings, Simion Filip for useful comments on the proof of Lemma~2.7, Curt McMullen for asking about the relation between Lyapunov exponents and orbifold Euler numbers and the referees for their valuable suggestions to improve the exposition of the paper.